 “Child, the worship was undoing what the enemy has done here.
 They became a living sacrifice of praise, and because of what you are all doing today, I am cutting a new covenant with the people and the land here.
 I am undoing the curses that had been put on it.”

-My husband again took the lead while offering explanation for why would be making the confessions and offering forgiveness to each other symbolically over our cultures for the sake of reconciliation.
+My husband again took the lead while offering explanation for why we would be making the confessions and offering forgiveness to each other symbolically over our cultures for the sake of reconciliation.
 (All these confession prayers and all the scriptures used are listed in the appendix at the end.)

 Several people took turns reading out portions of scriptures as those who had been chosen for the reconciliation prayers took their places facing each other to confess and offer forgiveness over the many atrocities that had been historically committed against each other.